Infection Control Policy

 Only the signing parties may be present within six feet of each other.
 No other adults, children, pets, or other animals are allowed in the signing zone.
 Signers must bring and use their own pens, no sharing of pens.

-When not writing or signing, please keep your hands at your side or in your lap.
-Avoid touching doors, tables, counters, desks, armrests, and other surfaces or objects unless they are disinfected.
+When not writing or signing, avoid touching doors, tables, counters, desks, armrests, and other surfaces or objects unless they are disinfected.

 Due to unknown environmental and sanitation conditions, we will not enter a private home, residence, apartment, vehicle, or garage as a meeting location.